 The ideal answer: While it might not be in these exact words, you want to hear something about sales and revenue here.
 After all, you aren’t partnering with a marketing agency to add to your Christmas card list, you want and deserve actual results.

-The ideal answer: The agency outsources what only ancillary components where they may not have the tools or expertise, but the core components of your campaign from concept to creative to outcomes are managed by one central dedicated team.
+The ideal answer: The agency outsources only ancillary components where they may not have the tools or expertise, but the core components of your campaign from concept to creation to outcomes are managed by one central dedicated team.

 You want to know if a marketing agency you are considering has ever worked in your industry and completed successful marketing campaigns for other companies within your field.
 It is even better if they can show you evidence of actual tangible results.

 The ideal answer: This is another tricky one.
 On one hand, it’s good to know an agency can handle a marketing campaign in your industry.
 On the other, what if they are already doing a marketing campaign for one of your direct competitors?
 That could get dicey, not to mention the uncomfortableness of potentially crossing paths with your rival at an agency-hosted get-together.
-The other possibility is an agency who specializes in only one industry - a detrimental approach that offers a cookie-cutter solutions not taking into consideration your particular business, market, goals and target clientele.
+The other possibility is an agency that specializes in only one industry - a detrimental approach that offers cookie-cutter solutions, not taking into consideration your particular business, market, goals, and target clientele.
 Your best bet is an adaptable agency that can generate results, regardless of the industry.